pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 - monthly minimum temperatures which may not be reflected in the monthly mean temperature
 - prevalence of the common cold.

-But we are so close to our objective of calculating excess deaths during the Covid-19 period, so we will move on.
+But we are close to our objective of calculating excess deaths during the Covid-19 period, so we will move on.

 +++

 ## Counterfactual inference
 Now we will use our model to predict the reported deaths in the 'what if?' scenario of business as usual.

-So we update the model with the `month` and time (`t`) data from the `post` dataframe and run posterior predictive sampling to predict the number of reported deaths we would observe in this counterfactual scenario.
+So we update the model with the `month` and time (`t`) and temperature data from the `post` dataframe and run posterior predictive sampling to predict the number of reported deaths we would observe in this counterfactual scenario.
+We could also call this 'forecasting'.

 ```{code-cell} ipython3
 with model: